 Once gdebi is installed, it can be used to install a local deb package.
 The command format to install the deb file using gdebi is:

 There are many gdebi command options:

-- –version Show program’s version number and exit.
+- –version Show the program’s version number and exit.

 - -h, –help Show this help message and exit.